rsyncOSX/RsyncOSXdocs/content/post/UserConfiguration.md

 - either minimum (last 10 lines) or full logging of output from rsync, be carful not logging everything, the log file might be big
 - log file is Documents/rsynclog.txt

+## Monitor network connection

+On macOS 10.14 and later, RsyncOSX can monitor the network connection during execution of tasks.
+If a network connection is dropped during execution, RsyncOSX sends an interrupt signal to the task and it halts with an error.

 ## Check data when loading